Will UXtweak make my site slower?

 Short answer: No.

-At UXtweak, we're well aware that the speed of a site affects user experience greatly.
+At UXtweak, we're well aware that the speed of a site affects the user experience greatly.
 It is therefore one of our top priorities to deliver our service without affecting a site's performance.

 Read below, as we address some of the possible fears you might have regarding the use of UXtweak on your website in more detail.